 In this chapter, methods to communicate with and engage staff have been discussed.
 It is also important for the SW-PBS Leadership Team to plan professional learning supports to help all new staff develop the skills to implement SW-PBS.
+We know that a one-time beginning of the year workshop (in some cases limited to 15 minutes of a full day of meetings) will not be sufficient.
+Here are some questions to consider as you plan for year-long professional learning for all staff members:

-What additional information and practice will staff need to start the school year fluent in all the essential components of SW-PBS?
-We know a one-shot beginning of the year workshop will not be sufficient.
-What ongoing support may new staff need?
-Do new staff need specific coaching from a mentor who is fluent in teaching and recognizing expected behaviors and discouraging misbehavior?
-Some staff may begin working at your school during the school year.
-What professional learning support will they need and how will that be delivered?
+- ► What additional information and practice will staff need to start the school year fluent in all the essential components of SW-PBS? - ► What ongoing training and support may all staff need? - ▶ What ongoing training and support may new staff need? - ▶ Do new staff need specific coaching from a mentor who is fluent in teaching and recognizing expected behaviors and discouraging misbehavior? - ▶ What professional learning support will staff who join mid-year need and how will that be delivered?

 The SW-PBS Leadership Team will need to give careful consideration to a specific staff induction plan.
 See Chapter 9, Professional Learning, for more information on providing supports to all staff.